starreeze/geocap/readme.md

 - xkcd: bool.
 The default value is False.
 Enable the hand-drawing line style.
 - color:None|tuple[int,int,int].
 The default value is None.
 If a color in RGB form is provided, that rule will be drawn in the given color.
 The the value is None, that rule will be drawn in random colors.
 - n_white_line:None|int.
 The default value is None.
 If an integer is given, the white lines will be drawn in that certain amount.
 Otherwise, the value is randomly chosen.
+- white_line_range:float.
+The default value is 0.25.
+Indicate the maximum length of a white line.
 - Gaussian_mean: float.
 The default value is 0.
 Control the mean value of the Gaussian noise.
 The higher the value is, the grayer the image will be.
 - Gaussian_var: float.
 The default value is 10.
 Control the variance of the Gaussian Noise.
 The higher the value is, the stronger the Gaussian Noise will be.
 - Perlin_lattice: int.
 The default value is 20.
 Control the number of lattices while generating Perlin noise.
 The value is not recommended to change and may cause the crash the the module.